yemazon/Face_Detection/README.md

 # Face_Detection
 Final project of EL9123 in NYU

-Please see Presentation.pptx
+The detail is specified in Presentation.pptx

+##Research and Implementation of Face Detection Algorithm

+##Authors
+Yingda Dong
+Xiaoyu Zhang
+Yezhong Xu
+Yu Lu